Furnace Buying Guide

-Another common motor option is an electronically commutated motor or ECM.
-ECM’s are primarily used in variable speed applications and have very flexible programming options to respond to system conditions.
+Furnaces use an electronically commutated motor (ECM) to control the blower.
+ECM motors are primarily used in variable speed applications and have very flexible programming options to respond to system conditions.

 Constant torque motors use the same motor technology as ECM’s but eliminate much of the programmability.
 This results in a motor that is nearly as efficient, but less responsive and substantially cheaper.

 AFUE, or the annual fuel utilization efficiency rate, is a measure of furnace efficiency.
 AFUE can range between 80% (the federally mandated minimum) to 97%.

 Most manufacturers continue to offer basic single-stage, multi-speed, 80% AFUE models for the budget-minded consumer.
 However, models with AFUE rates of 90% or higher are becoming more and more common.
 In fact, a federal mandate requiring furnaces installed in cold climates to have an AFUE rating of at least 90% nearly took effect in May 2013.

 Most models with AFUE rates of 90% or higher use condensing technology to capture as much of the heat available from combustion as possible.
 A condensing furnace will condense water vapor from the combustion process back into a liquid.
 This process releases a substantial amount of energy that can then be used to heat your home.

 The AFUE rating is a great way to compare energy efficiency between models, but may not accurately reflect the efficiency of the unit once it is installed.